Center for International Business Education & Research (CIBER)

 For more information, click here.

-Graduate students, in the top 10% of their class, who have the right attitude, who thrive on ambiguity and question well, and are willing to work hard for high quality results (the “consultants”) from consortia member Business Schools (San Diego State University, George Washington University, University of Maryland, University of Miami) working with a faculty advisor and corporate executive (the “client”).
-These graduate students provide clients with fact-based, actionable recommendations that will make substantial improvements in their performances while building leadership, teamwork, analytic and problem-solving skills.
-Teams of five-six graduate students work with an experienced faculty advisor who, along with the client organization’s executive/mentor, explore options to address an opportunity or challenge faced by the organization, assess them, and present/defend strategic recommendations to profit from them
+University of Miami graduate students, in the top 10% of their class, who have the right attitude, who thrive on ambiguity and question well, and are willing to work hard for high quality results (the “consultants”) will work with a faculty advisor and corporate executive (the “client”) to provide clients with fact-based, actionable recommendations that will make substantial improvements in their performances while building leadership, teamwork, analytic and problem-solving skills.
+Teams of five-six graduate students explore options to address an opportunity or challenge faced by the organization, assess them, and present/defend strategic recommendations to profit from them.